tk-notes/lucas-meier-blog/content/posts/2022/04/canettis-paradoxical-encryption-scheme/index.md

 of $H$, and have our encryption scheme spit out the secret key.

-Thus, this scheme provides a nice counter-example, which shows that just because a scheme is secure in the random-oracle, doesn't mean that it will be secure when we replace that oracle with a real hash function.
+Thus, this scheme provides a nice counter-example, which shows that there are schemes secure in the random oracle model, but insecure when instantiated with a real hash function.

 # Lessons?